hopsoft/turbo_boost-commands/README.md

 <% end %>
 ```

+_This remembers whether the `details` element is open or closed._

 __That's it!__ You're done.

 > [!NOTE]
-> This feature works with all attributes, including `aria`, `data`, and custom attributes,
+> Page state tracking works with all element attributes, including `aria` and `data`,
 > but elements must have a unique `id` to participate in page state tracking.

 ## Community